Nathan Healy

 Incentive Type Description Source

 Georgia Power’s Net Billing program allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
-Unlike traditional net metering, this program doesn’t provide a 1:1 credit for exported power.
-Instead, any solar energy you use directly in your home helps you avoid paying the full retail electricity rate, while excess energy exported to the grid earns you credits at a lower rate.
+Unlike traditional net metering, this program separates how your solar energy is valued: electricity you use immediately from your solar panels offsets your retail electricity costs, while any excess energy exported to the grid earns credits at a lower rate.
+As of 2024, exported electricity is credited at approximately 8.5 cents per kilowatt-hour (kWh), which includes an avoided cost of power rate of 4.5 cents plus an additional 4 cents per kWh.

 Ready to start saving with solar?